GMM is Inadmissible Under Weak Identification: Introduction

 Our proof for inadmissibility is non-constructive, in the sense that it does not deliver a dominating estimator, but nonetheless suggests directions for improvement.
-Specifically, we show that admissible estimators in the limit experiment must be Lipschitz in the sample moments.
-To prove this result, we first note that by a complete class theorem, any admissible estimator under squared-error loss must be equal to the limit of a sequence of Bayes posterior means for some sequence of priors.
-Under bounds on identification strength, however, Bayes posterior means are Lipschitz in the sample moments, so small changes in these moments lead only to small changes in the posterior mean.
-Moreover, the Lipschitz property is preserved under limits.
+Specifically, we show that admissible estimators in the limit experiment must be uniformly continuous in the sample moments.
+To prove this result we first note that by a complete class theorem any admissible estimator under a convex loss function must be equal to the limit of Bayes decision rules for some sequence of priors.
+We prove, however, that under bounds on identification strength Bayes decision rules for bounded, uniformly convex loss functions are uniformly continuous in the sample moments, so small changes in the moments lead only to small changes in the estimator.
+Since uniform continuity is preserved under limits, admissible estimators inherit this property.
 GMM estimators, by contrast, change discontinuously in the sample moments when the minimizer of the sample GMM objective function is non-unique, and so fail to satisfy this necessary condition for admissibility.\footnote{The results of Guggenberger and Smith (2005) imply that under regularity conditions all Generalized Empirical Likelihood (GEL) estimators are first-order asymptotically equivalent to continuously updated GMM under weak identification.
 Consequently, all of our results for GMM also apply to GEL estimators, so the latter are likewise inadmissible under weak identification.
 Motivated by this equivalence, we do not separately discuss GEL approaches for the remainder of the paper.}

-Motivated by the necessity of Lipschitz continuity for admissibility, we next explore more continuous alternatives to GMM.
-We discuss two such estimators: first a bagged (or bootstrap aggregated) GMM estimator, and second a quasi-Bayes posterior mean.
+Motivated by the necessity of continuity for admissibility, we next explore more continuous alternatives to GMM.
+To derive positive results we focus on squared error loss, for which we show that admissible estimators much be Lipschitz in the sample moments.
+We discuss two estimators: first a bagged (or bootstrap aggregated) GMM estimator, and second a quasi-Bayes posterior mean.
 While we do not claim these estimators are admissible, we show that they have better continuity properties than GMM under weak identification, while existing results imply that both are asymptotically equivalent to GMM under strong identification and standard regularity conditions.
-Hence, in large samples there is no first-order loss from using these estimators if identification is strong.